support@meisterdrucke.com · 0043 4257 29415

 Caricatures, Comics

 Scene in the Farce 'Lofty Prospects' as performed with great success for the Benefit and amusement of John Bull, 1825 by George Cruikshank.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 balloon · balloons · flight · early · carriages · englishman · english · england · taxi · taxis · hot air · transport · travel · caricature · cartoon · travelling · satire · satirical · crowded · tourism · community · regency · humorous · comical · futuristic · Private Collection / Bridgeman Images